microsoftconnect/Chatr-Sample-Intune-iOS-App/README.md

 # Chatr - An Intune MAM iOS SDK Example (Swift)
 This application is a demonstration of the [Microsoft Intune SDK for iOS](https://github.com/msintuneappsdk/ms-intune-app-sdk-ios).
 A developer guide to the SDK is available [here](https://docs.microsoft.com/intune/app-sdk-ios).
 This project implements some commonly used features so developers integrating their apps with the SDK have an example to follow.

 Chatr offers a simple messaging interface allowing users to send messages, print, and save conversations to their local device.
-It uses the [Azure Active Directory Authentication Library](https://github.com/AzureAD/azure-activedirectory-library-for-objc) to authenticate users.
+It uses the [Microsoft Authentication Library](https://github.com/AzureAD/microsoft-authentication-library-for-objc) to authenticate users.

 ## Steps to run the app
 In order to deploy this sample you will need an Intune subscription.
 Free trials are sufficient for this demo.